AdobeDocs/experience-manager-cloud-service.zh-Hant/help/edge/docs/forms/repeatable-forms.md

 ## Prerequisites

-The [Adaptive Form block is enabled](/help/edge/docs/forms/create-forms.md) for your Edge Delivery Service project.
+The [Adaptive Form block is enabled](/help/edge/docs/forms/create-forms.md) for your Edge Delivery Services project.

 ## Add a repeatable section to a form